-- Be the chief presiding officer at meetings of the council - Conduct all meetings of the council, Executive Committee, and assembly of the deacon community - Appoint chairpersons of standing committees and also chairpersons of all ad hoc committees created by the council - Submit minutes after each council meeting and written reports of activities of the council to the bishop, the vicar general, and the vicar for clergy (or deacon director) - File the minutes in the archives of the Office of Clergy (or Deacon Director's Office) - Give an annual written report of the activities and decisions of the council to the annual assembly of the community - Perform other duties as pertain to the office or as designated in these statutes
+- Be the chief presiding officer at meetings of the council - Conduct all meetings of the council, Executive Committee, and assembly of the deacon community - Appoint chairpersons of standing committees and also chairpersons of all ad hoc committees created by the council - Submit minutes after each council meeting and written reports of activities of the council to the Bishop, and the Vicar General. - Give an annual written report of the activities and decisions of the council to the annual assembly of the community - Perform other duties as pertain to the office or as designated in these statutes

-13. Duties of the vice-chairperson:
+13. Duties of the vice-chairperson.